Kinsey Reports: Marital coitus

 The average frequency of marital sex reported by women was 2.8 times a week in the late teens, 2.2 times a week by age 30, and 1.0 times a week by age 50.
-Kinsey estimated that approximately 50% of all married males had extramarital sex at some time during their married lives.
-Among the sample, 26% of females had extramarital sex by their forties.
-Between 1 in 6 and 1 in 10 females from age 26 to 50 were engaged in extramarital sex.
+Kinsey estimated that approximately 50% of all married men had extramarital sex at some time during their married lives.
+Among the sample, 26% of women had extramarital sex by their forties.
+Between 1 in 6 and 1 in 10 women from age 26 to 50 were engaged in extramarital sex.
 However, Kinsey classified couples who have lived together for at least a year as "married", inflating the statistics for extra-marital sex.

 Sadomasochism

-12% of females and 22% of males reported having an erotic response to a sadomasochistic story.
+12% of women and 22% of men reported having an erotic response to a sadomasochistic story.